 All children and young people have the right to an education, to be heard, and to be kept safe from harm.
 In improving the way we keep children safe, their views and voices will be front and centre.
 This is our greatest commitment and our highest priority.

-Further information on the Department’s response to the Inquiry can be found in the Department of Education’s Responses to the Independent Inquiry into Child Sexual Abuse.
+More information can be found in the Inquiry Terms of Reference, the Frequently Asked Questions document and the Department of Education’s Responses to the Independent Inquiry into Child Sexual Abuse document.

 Where to seek support

-If the information on this website causes you any distress or raises any questions or concerns for you, additional options for advice and support are listed below:
+If this information causes you distress or raises questions or concerns, options for advice and support include:

-Community based service committed to providing high quality support and information services to survivors of sexual assault.
+Southern-based community service organisation providing support and information to survivors of sexual abuse.